Storage

 where ${USER:0:1} is the first character of your username and $USER is the environmental variable corresponding to you account name.
 For example, if your username is joebruin, your home directory would be: /u/home/j/joebruin.

 Your home directories, mounted on every node in the cluster, is a place to store and manage your scripts and source code.
 The $HOME environment variable refers to your home directory.
-It is better to use $HOME than to hardcode its path in your scripts and source code.
+It is better to use $HOME than to hard code its path in your scripts and source code.

 To check the path of your home directory you can use the following command: